Valdet Rama

-Valdet Skënder Rama (born 20 November 1987) is an Albanian professional footballer who most recently played as a midfielder for German club Wuppertaler SV.
-He also holds German citizenship.
+Valdet Skënder Rama (born 20 November 1987) is a professional footballer who most recently played as a midfielder for German club Wuppertaler SV.
+Born in Kosovo, he represented Albania internationally.

 Early life

 Rama is a Kosovo Albanian and fled to Germany at the age of nine years.
 There he spent his youth in the Ruhr district and went through the ranks of three local clubs before joining former German champions Rot-Weiss Essen in 2004.

 Club career

 Early career

 Rama made his debut on the professional league level in the 2.
 Bundesliga for FC Ingolstadt 04 on 17 August 2008 when he started a game against Greuther Fürth.
 He scored a goal on his debut.

 Hannover 96

 After Ingolstadt was relegated at the end of the 2008–09 season, his contract became invalid and he was able to join a new club on a free transfer.
 On 26 May 2009, he announced his move to Bundesliga side Hannover 96 where he signed a three-year contract.